ooni/probe-cli/internal/tutorial/measurex/chapter04/README.md

 We call the `ConnectAndHandshake` method.
 The arguments are the context, the address, and a TLS config.

+Under the hood, the code will call the TCP connect functionality we have seen in chapter02, using the address argument.
+Then, if successful, it will TLS handshake using the given TLS config.

 ```Go
 	m := mx.TLSConnectAndHandshake(ctx, *address, &tls.Config{
 		ServerName: *sni,